rishubotdigit/agrobrix/README.md

 - **Todo System**: Built-in task management for all user roles
 - **Status Tracking**: Pending, In Progress, Completed status management

+## Email Queue System

+✅ Queue is ON:

+When you set Email Queue Mode ON in Admin Settings, every email is now processed properly via cron.

+All emails like user registration, inquiry forms, or system notifications are automatically sent in the background.

+Admin email logs show all emails accurately.

+🔹 Key features working now:

+Cron job runs automatically every minute.

+No duplicate emails are sent.

+Failed emails are retried automatically.

+Test emails can be sent immediately, whether the queue is ON or OFF.

+No manual commands or supervisor processes required.

+Summary:

+Queue ON → emails reliably processed in the background.

+Queue OFF → emails not queued (except test emails).

+✅ The system is now fully production-ready and email processing is fully automated. and admin email log properly show

 ## Architecture Overview

 ### Tech Stack